Surface Snorkeling Full Face Mask Easybreath

 It works best in waters over 65°F and is based on the fact that the fresh air breathed in is projected onto the front window before reaching the nose or mouth.
 The moist air that you breathe out is expelled through the side connections made of plastic and then silicone, which channel the air in the snorkel.
 In this way, the air constantly renewed.
 This is the same principle as the ventilation of your car windscreen.

 How does the dry-top system stop water from entering?

 It was developed to stop water from getting into the snorkel when there is choppy water, small waves on the surface or when the user leans their head too far forward to observe the seabed.
 There is a float in the snorkel that rises when you dive and blocks the tube.
 After diving, remember to blow out when returning to the surface to make sure that the float descends.

 What precautions should I take with my Easybreath mask?

-Not suitable for children under 12.
-Not suitable for swimming.
+Not suitable for under 12s, free-diving or intensive swimming.

-The Easybreath mask must be hand washed with dish soap after each week of use.
+The Easybreath mask must be hand washed with washing-up liquid after each week of use.
 Clean the inside of the window well to maintain clear vision and ensure the proper functioning of the exclusive ventilation concept that prevents fogging.
 Do not wash in the dishwasher.